 “America’s well-kept secret is that it has rarely produced enough American-born skilled workers with the requisite science and engineering background to support its knowledge economy.”

 “There’s no way we can survive because our current economy is built on our technology economy, and the technology economy is built on technically proficient people, and there’s no assured supply of technically proficient people in the U.S.”

 “Most people who graduate from the local tech schools aren’t able to pass our qualification test.”

 “Our society’s inability to produce enough engineers and skilled manufacturing workers is, in part, a cultural and perception problem.”

 All this was important stuff, but what the articles did not offer was a solution or solutions.
 The sky is falling.
 What do we do?

 A few days later, I came across one solution in an article from the Milwaukee Journal Sentinel newspaper.
-It explained how Generac, a Wisconsin-based producer of generators, built a non-traditional educational program to entice high-schoolers into technical careers in manufacturing.
+It explained how Generac, a Wisconsin-based producer of generators, built a non-traditional educational program to entice high-schoolers into technical careers in manufacturing firms.

 “They are still technically enrolled in their school district,” says Mike Carr, Generac’s marketing and communications manager.
 “By satisfying the requirements of the educational component and the vocational training, they can graduate with their high school class.”